pryvyd9/StereoOriginal/docs/doc.en.md

 The transparency level is set in settings.
 If the window is docked, the objects behind main window are seen.
 If it's detached, only objects behind this window are seen.

+Image size is scaled by PPI setting.
+With correct PPI set the millimeter on screen should equal the millimeter in scene.
 ### File window
 ## IO
 ### Hotkeys